XiaotaoChen/model-quantization/doc/detection.md

   Refer the saved model as `overall_full.pt`

- - Finetune low-bit model with double pass initialization (`overall_full.pt` and `backbone_low.pt`) or single pass initialization (`overall_full.pt`).
+- Finetune the low-bit model with double pass initialization (`overall_full.pt` and `backbone_low.pt`) or single pass initialization (`overall_full.pt`).

 ## Examples

 ### Detection

-- Resnet18-FCOS Quantization by LSQ into 2-bit model
+- ResNet18-FCOS Quantization by LSQ into 2-bit model

-1. Pretrain the full precision and 2-bit backbone in the [`model-quantization`](https://github.com/blueardour/model-quantization) project.
-We provide pretrained models in above  download link.
+1. Pretrain the full-precision and 2-bit backbone in the [`model-quantization`](https://github.com/blueardour/model-quantization) project.
+We provide pretrained models in above  download links.
 Prepare your own model if other backbones are required.

    full precision model: `weights/pytorch-resnet18/resnet18_w32a32.pth`

    2-bit LSQ model: `weights/pytorch-resnet18/lsq_best_model_a2w2.pth`

-2. import model from classification project to detection project.
+2. Import model from classification project to detection project.

   ```
   cd /workspace/git/model-quantization